Secondary schools tournament week in full flight in Bay of Plenty

 On the go and no time to finish that story right now?
 Your News is the place for you to save content to read later from any device.
 Register with us and content you save will appear here so you can access them to read later.

+"It's great for them to experience travelling as part of a team and all the things that go with that - participating, contributing and relating to others, all the stuff that good sport brings.

+"For a lot of these kids it's the culmination of their winter sport and they can go away with their mates and compete with their school colours on which brings a lot of pride for them."

-Secondary schools tournament week is in full swing all over New Zealand, including nine events in the Bay of Plenty.
-In Rotorua, basketball, football and hockey tournaments are under way while Taupō is hosting hockey and football.
+Meanwhile, Rotorua is hosting basketball, football and hockey tournaments while Taupō is the venure for hockey and football.

-One of the tournaments hosted in Rotorua is the Maurice Hulme Girls Football Tournament, based at the Rotorua International Stadium and surrounding fields from Monday to Friday.

-Stadium events and sports manager Crispian Stewart said there were 24 teams entered and it was pleasing to be able to use the council's resources to help develop girls sport in particular.
+The New Zealand Secondary Schools Maurice Hulme Girls Football Tournament is being held in Rotorua until Friday and stadium events and sports manager Crispian Stewart said it was pleasing to be able to use the council's resources to help develop girls sport in particular.

+Stadium events and sports manager Crispian Stewart on hosting the New Zealand Secondary School Football Girls Maurice Hulme Tournament.

 "This is the fourth year we've held this tournament.
-The feature of the tournament is being able to play on the main field in the stadium, I try to make sure every team gets at least one game there and they get a real buzz out of that," Stewart said.
+The feature of the tournament is being able to play on the main field in the stadium, I try to make sure every team gets at least one game there and they get a real buzz out of that."

 "You watch the girls and they're just having so much fun, it's great.
 It fits a lot of what Rotorua is about, hosting multiple teams over multiple days and there are lots of things for them to do here outside of football."